KevanMacGee/Repomix-gui/README.md

 # Repomix GUI

-A desktop application that provides a user-friendly interface for [Repomix](https://github.com/yamadashy/repomix).
+A GUI wrapper that provides a user-friendly interface for [Repomix](https://github.com/yamadashy/repomix).
+This is only a GUI wrapper and you must have Repomix installed to use it.

+This was a 45 minute AI assisted, quick and dirty project to make AI assisted coding easier.
+When using AI to code something, I will often feed a Repomix file of my codebase for analysis, feed back or to have the AI model make some changes.
+This makes it a little easier to accomplish.

 ![App Screenshot](screenshots/app_preview.png)